Building For The Storm | Hurricane Resource Guide

 There are endless ways to secure your home either to existing structures or when building new.
 Here are just a few ways that can easily help protect your home:

-Impact windows are manufactured to withstand the most brutal weather conditions along with wind-borne debris.
+- Impact windows are manufactured to withstand the most brutal weather conditions along with wind-borne debris.
 An alternative to impact windows would be hurricane shutters.
 One of the main causes of hurricane damage is the penetration of the windows and doors from flying debris.
 In addition to the visual damage from flying debris, gusty winds entering the home can also cause lift on the roof and outward pressure on the walls.

-Installing a backup generator provides comfort and safety when there’s a lose of power.
+- Installing a backup generator provides comfort and safety when there’s a lose of power.
 Losing power can be a major inconvenience and can take days for service workers to repair.
 With a generator and an automatic transfer switch, no human intervention is required for the transfer of power from your home utilities to the generator.
 Automatic transfer switches can be used to power an entire home or a panel containing specific emergency circuits.
 Generators allow power to stay active assuring your security system is reliable, the food in your fridge to stay fresh, the temperature in your home to remain comfortable, and communication devices to remain charged for use.
 A generator isn’t just a backup plan, it’s a precaution.

 Contact us today to discuss how to best keep your home, belongings, and family safe in the event of a hurricane or tropical storm.
-Our team of real estate professionals can assist you in rebuilding, relocating, or building a safer home for you and your family.
+Our team of construction and real estate professionals can assist you in rebuilding, relocating, or building a safer home for you and your family.
 Whether you are buying, building, or selling, our team is here to help!